hyperledger/indy-hipe/text/0120-rich-schemas-common/README.md

 data registries (ledgers).

 ### Referencing Rich Schema Objects
-- Any Rich Schema object is referenced by other Rich Schema objects by its DID.
+- Any Rich Schema object is referenced by other Rich Schema objects by its ID (DID).
 - A Rich Schema object may reference a Rich Schema object from another ledger (as defined by DID's method name).

 ### Relationship